Date enacted or revised:

 - Full-time faculty, with Assistant Professor rank or higher, who have a terminal degree (PhD, EdD, DBA, MFA, etc.) may be assigned teaching loads as follows: 12 credit hours per semester (24 credit hours per academic year) for instruction.

 - Full-time faculty whose highest academic credential is the master's degree (regardless of faculty rank) teach at least 15 credit hours per semester (30 credit hours per academic year) and should have no more than 4 course preparations per semester.

 - The regular workload for full-time faculty who choose to work during the summer is six workload hours regardless of highest academic credential.

 - Visiting lecturers or adjunct faculty may not teach more than 9 credit hours per semester.

 - Graduate assistants may not hold more than 1 and ½ assistantships and therefore should not teach more than 9 credit hours or comparable labs during the semester.
 Note: international students may not hold more than one full graduate assistantship per semester according to immigration guidelines.

 - Specific schools, colleges, or departments may set higher teaching load minimums for faculty when the nature of the discipline calls for higher workloads.

 - Lab or clinical instruction workload hours may be calculated using appropriate methods according to the discipline and/or accreditation requirements.

-- Internship, directed study, practicum, thesis, or other special instruction is not calculated in the workload report but may be considered appropriately in Annual Performance Review.
+- Internship, directed study, practicum, thesis, or other special instruction is not calculated in the workload report but may be considered appropriately in the Annual Performance Review.